Stuycs-K/lab11-stuyrim-4-zhengb-turakulova/README.md

 #### Abilities
 - Attack
+  - Normal: deals 1 to 2 damage, and passively restores 1 special to attacker.
-  - Description: The exchange student flaunts his bank account, rendering the opponent immobile for the next 1-2 rounds.
+  - Special: The exchange student flaunts his bank account, rendering the opponent immobile for the next 1-2 rounds.
 	- Consumes 1 daddy’s money.
 - Ally Support
   - Description: The exchange student generously shares his money with everyone, boosting their special by 1 and health by 3.
   - Consumes 2 daddy’s money.